day8/lein-git-inject/README.md

 | "lein-git-inject/build-iso-date-week" |  "2019-W47-2"               |
 | "lein-git-inject/user-name"           | "Isaac"                     |

-***Note #1:*** To debug these substitutions, you can use `lein pprint` to see the entire project map after the substitutions have taken place.
+***Note #1:*** to debug these substitutions, I'd recommend adding the [lein-pprint plugin](https://github.com/technomancy/leiningen/tree/master/lein-pprint), so you can use `lein pprint` to see the entire project map after the substitutions have taken place.

 ***Note #2:***  the substitution keys are strings, even though keywords seem like a more idiomatic choice.
 Why?
 Turns out that when you are using the Cursive IDE, the 2nd argument to `defproject` (the version!) can't be a keyword.
-Only a string can go there because Cursive does its own inspection of your `project.clj` indepentently of Lein and it doesn't like a keyword there, as teh 2nd argument.
+Only a string can go there because Cursive does its own inspection of your `project.clj` independently of Lein and it doesn't like a keyword there, as the 2nd argument.
 So string keys were necessary.
-And there is less cognative load if there is only one way to do something - so we reluctantly said "no" to allowing keyword keys too.
+And there is less cognitive load if there is only one way to do something - so we reluctantly said "no" to allowing keyword keys too.